ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 A multilog can be seen as a _[tree](https://en.wikipedia.org/wiki/Tree_(data_structure))-like_ index.
 The multilog itself is a log—or the root of the tree—which leads to other logs.
-These other logs are called _sublogs_, and each sublog has many leaves, each corresponding to some message, depending on the particular type of data being indexed by the multilog in question.
+These other logs are called _sublogs_, and each sublog has many leaves.
+Each leaf corresponds to some message.
+What type of message is stored depends on the particular type of data being indexed by the multilog in question (all follow messages by `<peer>`, for example).

 This multilog tree can then be thought of as having a depth of 2:

 ```